What are the Core Concepts of Marketing?

 Needs

-Fundamental human requirements for existence and prosperity form the basis of needs.
-They arise when an individual feels deprived of something essential.
+Fundamental human needs for existence and prosperity form the basis of our requirements.
+They arise when an individual feels deprived of something essential to their well-being.
 Marketers do not create needs; instead, they identify them and develop products to fulfill them.

 Human needs can be classified into three categories: